Emma Bradnum BA(Hons), DipLCM

 At Huddersfield Stephen studied Choral conducting with Dr Simon Lindley and performed in the chamber choir ‘St Paul’s Singers’ under the direction of Kevin Kyle.
 The Choir went on two successful tours and won their class at the prestigious Mrs Sunderland Competition and then best Choir in the Competition overall.

-Stephen has taught singing at Moorfield since 2013 and has had great success with the school choir, who have performed annually at the Wharfedale festival and also the Skipton Music Festival in 2018.
+Stephen has taught singing at Moorfield since 2013 and has had great success with the school choir, who have performed annually at the Wharfedale festival and also the Skipton Music Festival in more recent years.

 Stephen has worked as a singing teacher for various Stagecoach Schools since 2002 including the Stagecoach North East Regional choir who performed three times at Birmingham Symphony Hall under his direction.
 He also conducted the Huddersfield Choral Society Youth Choir in the 2002/03 season.
 Stephen teaches Singing for Musica Kirklees in the Shelley and Holmfirth areas.